A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Algorithmically Defining the Subspace Mapping

 To determine the scaling factors for our mapping, we require poses for the hand at the extremes of the subspace.
 We could select grasps from the dataset to determine these ranges, but it is faster to use a simple assumption and an iterative solution to find them.

 For a robot, we assume that the hand will achieve its minimum and maximum value along each basis vector when the joints relevant to that basis are at some combination of their maximum and minimum values.
 We are given the maximum and minimum values for each joint from our robot model and the projection matrix tells us which joints are relevant to each subspace basis (if they are non-zero, they are relevant).
-For each subspace basis, we iterate through all the combinations of the relevant joints at their maximum and minimum values.
-These become the poses which show the hand's kinematic extrema.
+We iterate through all the combinations of the relevant joints at their maximum and minimum values to find the set of poses which show the hand's kinematic extrema.

 For the human hand, we require the human to perform four calibration poses which will give us the ranges along each basis vector (see Figure~\ref{calibration_poses}).
 We require these poses because the differences in user hand size mean ranges which work for one person may not work for another.